 Working with children – disclosure

-Ignite Teaching School Alliance, in conjunction with The University of Chester, are required to ensure that students, who engage in Regulated Activity, are suitable for an Initial Teacher Education Programme through a Disclosure and Barring Service (DBS) disclosure.
+Ignite Institute, in conjunction with The University of Chester (Primary) and Liverpool Hope University (Secondary), are required to ensure that students, who engage in Regulated Activity, are suitable for an Initial Teacher Education Programme through a Disclosure and Barring Service (DBS) disclosure.
 You will be required to apply for an Enhanced Disclosure of criminal records through the DBS.

 Once you have been accepted onto a place at the University, we will write to you with further instructions on how to apply for a DBS Disclosure through the University as a DBS Registered Body and subscribe to the DBS Update Service.

-It is essential that applicants have suitable experience of working in a Primary School setting, either on a voluntary or salaried basis.
-It is desirable that such experience includes a range of year groups covering KS1 and KS2.
+It is essential that applicants have suitable experience of working in a Primary or Secondary School setting, either on a voluntary or salaried basis.
+It is desirable that such experience includes a range of year groups covering Key Stages (KS 1 & 2 for Primary and KS3 & 4 for Secondary).
 The more experience an applicant can gain before applying for a place on the course, the greater the chance they will have of being successful.